 The letters are Zane Bloser style.
 Space and proper lines are provided within the notebook for the student to copy under the original quote.

 This printable can be put into a three ring binder OR bound together at a local print shop.
-To access the download… ?
+Access the download below

 *This post contains Amazon Affiliate Links.